AndrewJBateman/ionic-angular-accordian/README.md

 ## :computer: Code Examples

-* functions to display info on ech technology from the simple array created in the ts file.
+* functions to display info on each technology from the simple array created in the ts file.

 ```html
   <app-accordion